 - Lyrical Dissonance: Mothy REALLY loves this trope, to the point that when he makes a "cute" song fans can't believe it, to the point that some even pick the lyrics apart, piece by piece to find some sign of a tragedy in the song.
 The shadow parade really takes the cake though.

-- Moe Anthropomorphism: In Sleepless Torture Tower, the three sisters.
+- Moe Anthropomorphism: In Torture Tower Doesn't Sleep, the three sisters.

-- The singer of "Watching Us" is revealed at the end to be a star.
-Not a star as in a movie star.
-She is an actual star in the sky.
+- The singer of "Watching Us" is revealed at the end to be the stars, as in the actual stars in the sky.

-- Names to Run Away From Really Fast: The lovely names of the sisters from Sleepless Torture Tower, Gibbet, Rack and Maiden (as in Iron Maiden).
+- Names to Run Away from Really Fast: The lovely names of the sisters from Torture Tower Doesn't Sleep, Gibbet, Rack and Maiden (as in Iron Maiden).

-- Obliviously Evil: The three sisters from Sleepless Torture Tower don't seem to think it's wrong to capture people and torture them until they either die or begin to enjoy it.
+- Obliviously Evil: The three sisters from Torture Tower Doesn't Sleep don't seem to think it's wrong to capture people and torture them until they either die or begin to enjoy it.
 (Granted, they seem to have it really in for people who are actually DESERVING of torture, but still.)

 - Reality Ensues: A weird example in "Watching Us", since it still has a supernatural element; wishing on stars doesn't really work.
 You can wish for miracles all you want, you'll never get them.

-- Religion of Evil: The "Ugly God" the Lord of Torture and his daughters worship in Sleepless Torture Tower.
+- Religion of Evil: The "Ugly God" the Lord of Torture and his daughters worship in Torture Tower Doesn't Sleep.

 - Science Fantasy: His most frequent genre of choice.